codio/knowledge/source/instructors/setupcourses/search-course.rst

 Add as Tab
 ----------
-To save your search parametes as a tab, click **Add as Tab**.
+To save your search parameters as a tab, click **Add as Tab**.
 Your search is then saved as a tab so you can quickly perform the same search again.